pycabook/pycabook/manuscript/part_1_tools/chapter_03_mocks.md

 The class contains a `get_data` method that queries the remote server and returns the data, and a method `average_mass` that uses the `Calc.avg` method to compute the average mass of the meteorites and return it.
 In a real world case, like for example in a scientific application, I would probably split the class in two.
 One class manages the data, updating it whenever it is necessary, and another one manages the statistics.
 For the sake of simplicity, however, I will keep the two functionalities together in this example.

-Let's see a quick example of what is supposed to happend inside our code.
+Let's see a quick example of what is supposed to happen inside our code.
 An excerpt of the file provided from the server is

 ``` json
 [